nemo0622/pokeemerald-expansion/README.md

 ## Future Development Plans

 MAJOR TODOS:
-- Integrate RavePossum's HGSS Battle UI and make it GBC style (all black & white)
-    - Doesn't use any white text, so white backgrounds with stark black borders should work okay!
-- Add new Emotes using Reakain's Emote spritesheet (so cute!)
-    - Go through major story events and add relevant emotes
-    - Also try to add them to other things (ex: crying Emote when DexNav Pokémon disappears)

 - POKéDEX CHANGES:
     - Replace Bagon, Shelgon, and Salamance with Dreepy, Drakloak, and Dragapult (Nuukiie's sprites, so fucking CUTE!)
-    - Replace Electrike and Manectric with Yamper and Boltund
+    - Replace Electrike and Manectric with Yamper and Boltund (commissions)
     - TWO PATHS TO 450 TOTAL:
         - Add Type:Null, Silvally, and Talonflame line (SageDeoxys has good sprites for most of these!)
         - Add Galar Fossils (4 Pokémon, must commission!) plus Carbink to get to 450
     - REMEMBER: use LuigiTKO's Party Icon sprites!
 Super cute and impressive :)

 - Implement Biv's Fishing Minigame
     - Also create options menu toggle for it
     - TREASURE IDEAS:
         - Pearl, Big Pearl, and Pearl String (for that one quest in Asteri Sea West!)
         - Wishing Stars of course
+- Add new Emotes using Reakain's Emote spritesheet (so cute!)
+    - Go through major story events and add relevant emotes
+    - Also try to add them to other things (ex: crying Emote when DexNav Pokémon disappears)
 - Continue Mapping and NPC development
     - Sea of Vulcai, and on to the Fresco Isles
 - Add Signposts to every new route and town